shostakovich/rocu.de-hugo/content/posts/reading-set-rb.md

+---
-# Reading set.rb - tipps for working with Ruby sets.
+title: Reading set.rb - tipps for working with Ruby sets.
+date: 2012-10-13
+emoji: 💾
+categories: Programming
+---

 I like to read code.
 Often I take notes and it's a shame that I did never share them.
 But it's never to late to start.